Avril-Cui/61040-portfolio/assignments/assignment2.md

 state
     a set of TimeBlocks with
         a timeBlockId String // this is a unique id an owner User
         a start Time
         an end Time
-    a taskIdSet set of TaskId
+        a taskIdSet set of Strings // contains unique ids

 actions
-    getUserSchedule (owner: User): (schedule: a set of TimeBlocks)
+    getUserSchedule (owner: User): (schedule: set of TimeBlocks)
         requires:
             exists at least one time block under this owner
         effect:
-            return a set of all time blocks under this owner ending before day's end
+            return a set of all time blocks under this owner ending before the day's end

     addTimeBlock (owner: User, start: Time, end: Time)
         requires: